 One of the items on today's From Our Own Correspondent began with a telling (though doubtless unconscious) admission from Kate Adie:

-In 60 years this programme has broadcast many dispatches from the Middle East, particularly the West Bank
+In 60 years this programme has broadcast many dispatches from the Middle East, particularly the West Bank.

 The BBC's obsession has been well-documented in recent years but it's good to see it admitted at last.